What AI Search Engines Actually Look For

-Ask most business owners what they think AI search engines care about and you'll hear the same things: keywords, backlinks, domain authority.
-They're applying the Google playbook to a fundamentally different technology.
+Ask most business owners what AI search engines care about and you'll hear the same answer: keywords, backlinks, domain authority.

-When someone asks Perplexity "what's the best way to waterproof a basement in Houston," the model doesn't return a list of pages to browse.
-It reads content from across the web, evaluates which sources are most credible and relevant, synthesizes an answer, and cites the sources it drew from.
+When someone asks Perplexity "what should I look for when hiring a water damage restoration company," the model doesn't return ten blue links.
+It reads content from across the web, decides which sources seem credible and specific, synthesizes an answer, and cites whoever it drew from.

 The signals it uses for that judgment are different from traditional SEO signals.
 Here's what actually matters.